 - Pain and suffering

-One way you can help your case is by gathering the medical records that document your injuries.
-You will need to provide your attorney with any copies of the medical bills you have received.
+Gathering the medical records that document your injuries is necessary for your personal injury case.
+You will need to provide copies of any medical bills you received.

 You do not have to fight your case alone.
-If you have been injured, or if a loved one was killed by a major medication error, we at Casey Law will listen to you and will hear the details of your case.
+If you have been injured or if a major medication error killed a loved one, our compassionate team at Casey Injury Law will listen to you and will want to hear the details of your personal injury case.